mohyaz11/OptimumSetupBook/manuscript/Hotfixes.md

 # Hotfixes

 It is not a great start to the day.
 Production is hosed.
 You need to get a hotfix out quickly before the start of business.
 What do you do?
 You could make those changes directly to the production database or files, but that's risky and time-consuming.
 And we already have this tremendous automated deployment pipeline.
 We just need to configure it for these scenarios.
-Luckily, we've gone part of the work earlier when we set up our lifecycles.
+Luckily, we did part of the work earlier when we set up our lifecycles.
 Let's look at the next piece of the puzzle with channels.

 ## Channels

 Channels let you configure your project releases to take different paths.
 The primary way this happens is that you can assign different lifecycles to each channel.
-You can limit what versions of packages are available for releases in each channel.
+You can limit which versions of packages are available for releases in each channel.
 You can also scope specific steps and variables to different channels, but for this chapter, we're going to focus on lifecycles and package version rules.

 ## Creating the Hotfix Channel